 The lack of proper menstrual hygiene management kits or tools is a huge problem that affects attendance in schools, businesses, and organizations due to the inability to manage their periods because of poor access to water, sanitation, and facilities.

-One in 10 African girls miss school during their period meaning they fall behind in their studies, ultimately causing them to drop out.
+One in 10 African girls misses school during their period meaning they fall behind in their studies, ultimately causing them to drop out.

 In this article, you will learn the issues surrounding absenteeism in schools, access to sanitary pads, health concerns associated with poor menstrual hygiene management, and improvements to menstrual hygiene management.

 Issues surrounding absenteeism in schools